Is Sky broadband any good?

 Think Sky and you probably think satellite TV deals.

-Does that make Sky broadband just an add on for their sofa dwelling pay TV customers?
+Does that make Sky broadband just a bolted on service for their pay TV customers?
 Is Sky broadband any good?

 We'll aim to find out - focusing on connection quality and value for money - in this full review.

 Sky have six broadband options: Lite, Unlimited, Fibre, Fibre Unlimited, Fibre Unlimited Pro, and Connect.

 Fibre Pro: up to 76Mb

 Connect is the broadband option for those people who don't live within Sky's phone network area.
 We talk about it in more detail further down.